Skip to main content

 • Introduce the Reference Implementation tools through hands-on activities simulating real-world credential workflows—issuing, sharing, and viewing credentials

-• Highlight business value by mapping credentials to Digital Facility Records and Digital Product Passports
+• Highlight business value by mapping product and facility claims (Digital Conformity Credentials) to Digital Facility Records and Digital Product Passports

 Credential Catalog